Join the Living Legacy Circle

 What is the Living Legacy Campaign?

-For generations, The Rehearsal Club provided more than just a roof—it was a lifeline -- A place where young women in the performing arts found safety, sisterhood, and support as they launched their careers in New York City.
+For generations, The Rehearsal Club provided more than just a bed for young women in the performing arts.
+It was a lifeline—a place where they found safety, sisterhood, and support as they launched their careers in New York City.

 Today, we carry that same spirit forward with renewed purpose.

-The Living Legacy Campaign invites alumni, friends, and supporters to help us build a lasting future—by including The Rehearsal Club in their wills, trusts, retirement plans, or life insurance.
+The Living Legacy Campaign invites alumni, friends, and supporters to help us build a lasting future—by including The Rehearsal Club in your wills, trusts, retirement plans, or life insurance.

 Your Legacy, Their Future

-Our vision is bold and clear: To create a permanent home where future generations of women in the performing arts can live, grow, and thrive.
-Legacy gifts allow us to do just that—ensuring long-term sustainability while honoring the past.
+Our vision is bold and clear: a permanent home where future generations of women in the performing arts can live, grow, and thrive.
+Legacy gifts will ensure long-term sustainability while honoring The Rehearsal Club’s remarkable history.

 When you join our Living Legacy Circle, you become part of a community that stretches across generations—those who once called The Rehearsal Club home, and those who will in the years to come.

-Together, we’re not just remembering what was - we’re building the home that comes next.
+Together, we’re not just remembering what was - we’re building the foundation for our permanent home.

 What is a Legacy Gift?

 A Legacy Gift allows you to support The Rehearsal Club in your estate plans.
-In many cases, a legacy gift might also reduce the tax burden placed on your beneficiaries.
-Your professional advisors can help you determine what type of legacy gift is right for you.
+A legacy gift might also reduce the tax burden placed on your beneficiaries.
+Your financial advisors can help you determine what type of legacy gift is right for you.

 Your legacy gift can be any portion of your estate assets, ensuring that both The Rehearsal Club and your beneficiaries will benefit from your generosity.
-Even the most modest gift will allow us to support the generations of women in performing artists to come.
+A gift of any size makes you part of the Living Legacy Circle.

-• Real property: A gift of real estate can not only provide your estate with a deduction for the value of the property but may also provide some relief from capital gains taxes.
+- Real property: A gift of real estate can provide your estate with a deduction for the value of the property and may also provide some relief from capital gains taxes.

-• Retirement plans: You can designate The Rehearsal Club as the sole beneficiary or one of several beneficiaries of your retirement plan.
-Retirement plans are often subject to higher tax levels.
-A donation of these assets to The Rehearsal Club can help you to reduce the tax burden on your estate.
+- Retirement plans: You can designate The Rehearsal Club as the sole beneficiary or one of several beneficiaries of your retirement plan.
+Retirement plans are often subject to higher tax rates.
+A donation of these assets to The Rehearsal Club can reduce the tax burden on your estate.

 Where to Start

-You can start by reaching out to us at legacy@rehearsalclubnyc.com and by consulting with your professional advisors.
+Reach out to us at legacy@rehearsalclubnyc.com and consult your financial advisors.
 We are always available to answer general questions about your bequest or any other gifts.

 If you are donating all or part of your retirement assets or life insurance policy, The Rehearsal Club, Inc. (EIN 30-1209468) must be named as a beneficiary under your plan.